 Parents these days are faced with a dilemma – how will they raise their children in a manner different from how they were brought up?
 Parenting, while remaining a noble vocation across generations, was simpler two or three decades ago.
 When today’s parents were themselves children, they played with other kids a lot and got dirty.
 However, with the advent of technology and social media, children today spend more time in front of a screen (television, game consoles, mobile phones) than running around the community with other kids.
 It is a flawed notion that with the popularity of social networking sites, we are more sociable than ever.
 In fact, more and more parents fear that their children will grow up selfish and socially-awkward.

 This fear is made even more apparent among parents raising kids in a condo.
 Condo living presents varying challenges in helping your child with socialization because of space limitations and the inherent condo culture.
 Most of the time, each condo unit is locked and kids are not likely to go condo-hopping.
 Condominium owners also hardly know their neighbors.
 However, most start-up families find themselves investing in a condo and are inevitably faced with this predicament.
-Below are tips on raising kids in a condo and making them more sociable.
+Below are tips on condo living with kids and making them more sociable.

 Talk to Your Kids